Criminals Cloning Irish Vehicle Registration Plates

 In some cases cloned truck identifications have been racking up charges of more than 1,000 pounds which have been issued to the owners of the legitimate vehicles.
 The cloned vehicles have been easily identified and recognised due to the difference in licence plates from the UK and Ireland.
 In Ireland, the licence plates on both the front and back of the vehicles are white with IRL on the left hand side while in the UK, their number plates are white on the front and yellow at the back of the vehicle.
 When the company was issued with a photo of the trucks, they had the UK version registration plates which made them easily identifiable as cloned plates.

-It is possible to go online to the road haulers licensing website and search the records of all the road hauliers licence plates and easily copy them.
+It is possible to go online to the road hauliers licensing website and search the records of all the road hauliers licence plates and easily copy them.
 If these criminals are cloning number plates in this way, we have to ask the question, are these the only illegal activities these people are getting involved with?
-There is certainly no smoke without fire and it can safely be construed that there is a lot more illegal activities being conducted by criminal gangs using cloned vehicles.
+There is certainly no smoke without fire and it can safely be construed that there are a lot more illegal activities being conducted by criminal gangs using cloned vehicles.

 The Operations Manager of Glantrans International Carriers, Jerry Drummond said recently that they had received a letter notifying them that one of their company’s trucks had been seized in Dover and it was found to have been transporting 26 pallets of beer without a licence.
-Another incident seen another truck being seized in Bruges while the legitimate vehicle was still in Dublin.
+Another incident saw another truck being seized in Bruges while the legitimate vehicle was still in Dublin.

 Mr. Drummond said, “It is having a huge affect on our business.
 Some of the fines and toll fees are reaching €1,000 a month.
 We are not liable to pay these and it is taking a lot of administrative work to fight them,”